rxue/java8-harjoitus/oca_ocp/src/main/java/ruixue/practice/ocpkasi/exceptions/README.md

 A *checked exception* includes *`Exception` and all subclasses that do not extend `RuntimeException`*

 ### Various values of `SQLState` explains that `SQLException` is not (only) `IOException`
+Consider `02000`, no data, as an example, this could happen when the connection is successful, say free from `IOException`.

+In summary, `SQLException` might be due to the *IO* but also something else, so merely `IOException` cannot describe all the SQL exceptions => design decision: `SQLException` is not sub-class of `IOException`

 ## *Multi-catch*
 Unique rules comparing with legacy `catch` block: